JPedroso23/JPedroso23/README.md

 - 👋 Hi, I’m @JPedroso23
-- 👀 I’m interested in front end development
+- 👀 I’m interested in development
 - 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me https://www.linkedin.com/in/juan-p-6ba293120/